 Writing of the Constitution

-Originally penned in 1959, Brunei's Constitution has been changed multiple times, most recently in 2004.
-It lists the government's authorities and obligations as well as the citizens' rights.
+Originally drafted in 1959, Brunei's Constitution has seen multiple revisions, most recently in 2004.
+It enumerates the government's powers and responsibilities as well as the citizens' rights.

 National development programs